nick-otter/nick-otter.github.io/index.md

 ## Kubernetes

 <ul>
-  {% for post in site.categories.kuberenetes %}
+  {% for post in site.categories.kubernetes %}
     {% if post.url %}
       <li><a href="{{ post.url }}">{{ post.title }}</a><li>
     {% endif %}